 Virtual Events: While the Canton Fair in China’s transition to virtual in 2020 was not without teething problems, it did demonstrate participants’ willingness to embrace digital: The virtual fair pulled around the same number of exhibitors (25k) as 2019’s physical event.

 Gaming events in particular lend themselves to virtual platforms: Fans and players alike thrive off online interactions.
 Opportunities will abound, especially for those entrepreneurs who leverage the massive social side of online gaming.

 Media and Tech Support: Media companies should look to take advantage of the momentum gaming has produced.
-For example in May, Sony announced the building of an immersive media team to work at the intersection of music and gaming.
+For example in mid-2020, Sony announced the building of an immersive media team to work at the intersection of music and gaming.

 Event Hosting: Established businesses could also pursue innovative ways to access industry growth.

 Firms with laser tag facilities, rock climbing gyms, indoor sports halls, etc. could rent out their premises for gaming tournaments and parties (s/o to Trendsters Steven Brown and Rob Davy, who put this on our radar).

 Movie theaters have already begun to leverage this opportunity.

 Caterers and event organizers could develop themed options: Gamer weddings are already a thing, and Keywords Everywhere shows 40.5k Americans search for “gaming parties” monthly.